IRobotizeInternet/RuRay/RuRay/RuRay.BLL/ReadMe.txt

 document.getElementsByClassName("card--frame card--back disabled").forEach(function(element, index){ console.log(element.innerText);});

 ----
-Use this to communicate
-Picovoice is an end-to-end platform for building voice products on your terms.
-It enables creating voice experiences similar to Alexa and Google.
-But it entirely runs 100% on-device.

-Picovoice is:
-- Private: Everything is processed offline.
-Intrinsically HIPAA and GDPR compliant.
-- Reliable: Runs without needing constant connectivity.
-- Zero Latency: Edge-first architecture eliminates unpredictable network delay.
-- Accurate: Resilient to noise and reverberation.
-It outperforms cloud-based alternatives by wide margins *.
-- Cross-Platform: Design once, deploy anywhere.
-Build using familiar languages and frameworks.

 Avoiding bot detecting:
 This may not necessary if we actually contact the owner of the website and get permission to serve our purpose;
 I found this article which could be helpful when we are building the scritp